jsk-herman/paper-jsk/content/privacy-policy.md

   for other promotional purposes.
-- **We use information to respond to your requests or questions**: We might use your information to confirm your registration for an event, a subscription, giveaways & other similar activities.
+- **We use information to respond to your requests or questions**: We might use your information to confirm your registration for an event, a subscription, giveaways, and other similar activities.
 - **We use information to improve our products and services**: We might use your information to customize your experience with us.
 This could include displaying content based upon your preferences.